 Testimonials for Scott

-“Scott is a valuable asset to the Center for Watershed Protection as a board member.
-His more than 20 years of experience in landscape architecture, specifically land planning and site design, brings a needed perspective to the Center’s watershed planning approach.
-A proactive leader, Scott is guiding the Center toward new approaches with some of its policies and practices.
+“Scott was a valuable asset to the Center for Watershed Protection as a board member.
+His more than 20 years of experience in landscape architecture, specifically land planning and site design, brought a needed perspective to the Center’s watershed planning approach.
+A proactive leader, Scott guided the Center toward new approaches with some of its policies and practices.
 Scott represents the profession of landscape architecture well.”

 –Hye Yeong Kwon, Executive Director at Center for Watershed Protection (national nonprofit)